Warning app warns residents when earthquakes happen

 Having seconds of advanced warning can provide people the opportunity to take lifesaving actions like drop, cover, and hold on, and to put important devices into safe mode.

-The alerts that individuals or businesses receive on their devices will vary depending on their distance from the epicenter of the earthquake, with shorter alert times for those closest to the epicenter, and longer ones for those farthest away.
+The alerts individuals or businesses receive on their devices will vary depending on their distance from the epicenter of the earthquake.
+For those closest to the epicenter, alert times are shorter while longer for those farther away.